 Maureen was previously a Senior Staff Attorney at The Door’s Legal Services Center, where she represented youth for five years in a wide range of immigration and family court proceedings.
 She continues this focus in her current role.
 She graduated magna cum laude from New York University School of Law, where she worked with NYU’s Immigrant Rights Clinic, Make The Road New York, and The Legal Aid Society’s Immigration Unit.
 From 2001-2004, Maureen worked at The Legal Aid Society as a public benefits and housing advocate.
 Before that, she was a founding program coordinator of Project HEALTH/ Health Leads, creating legal and benefits resource centers for adolescents and families at public hospitals in Boston and New York.
 She is a graduate of Harvard College.

-Rebecca joined UnLocal with 10 years of experience representing immigrants of all ages in removal proceedings, with a particular focus in Asylum and Protection under the Convention Against Torture.
+Rebecca joined UnLocal in 2019 with 10 years of experience representing immigrants of all ages in removal proceedings, with a particular focus in Asylum and Protection under the Convention Against Torture.
 She practices regularly before the Immigration Court, Board of Immigration Appeals, and Federal Court of Appeals for the Second Circuit.
 In addition, Rebecca clerked at the New York Immigration Court through the Attorney General’s Department of Justice Honors Program.
 She is a 2002 graduate of Oberlin College and a 2009 graduate of the New York University School of Law.
-Rebecca has two joyful and rambunctious little boys.